 The momentum fraction of the antiproton carried by the subcollision parton can be evaluated from the jets using

 where the sum is over the two leading jets, plus a third if it has $E_T > 5$ GeV.
-The result is shown in Fig.~\ref{Fig:DiJetX}, for the two $\Pom$ fluxes used in Fig.~\ref{Fig:DiJetKin}.
-As expected the SaS flux, Fig.~\ref{Fig:DiJetX}a, suppress the diffractive events too much, as the suppression factor is too large compared to experimental value from CDF.
+The result is shown in figure~\ref{Fig:DiJetX}, for the two $\Pom$ fluxes used in figure~\ref{Fig:DiJetKin}.
+As expected the SaS flux, figure~\ref{Fig:DiJetX}a, suppress the diffractive events too much, as the suppression factor is too large compared to experimental value from CDF.
 With this flux, the PDF selected samples lie above the CDF data, but then drop by an order of magnitude by the MPI selection, to lie well below the data, by a factor of five.
 There is also some discrepancy in shape.
-Changing to the H1 Fit B flux, Fig.~\ref{Fig:DiJetX}b, the PDF selected sample lies above the data as expected, with the MPI selected sample a bit below, although only by a factor of three.
-The suppression is still too large, and shapes still disagree, but not as markedly as in Fig.~\ref{Fig:DiJetX}a.
+Changing to the H1 Fit B flux, figure~\ref{Fig:DiJetX}b, the PDF selected sample lies above the data as expected, with the MPI selected sample a bit below, although only by a factor of three.
+The suppression is still too large, and shapes still disagree, but not as markedly as in figure~\ref{Fig:DiJetX}a.

 There are some aspects of the CDF article that we don't understand, however.
-The key Fig.~4 of \cite{Affolder:2000vb} is intended to show the H1 predictions for the diffractive structure function along with the experimentally measured one.
+The key figure~4 of \cite{Affolder:2000vb} is intended to show the H1 predictions for the diffractive structure function along with the experimentally measured one.
 The information provided on how the former prediction is obtained is inconsistent with the curve shown, however, in normalization and shape.
 In the end we therefore put more faith in the suppression factor between CDF and HERA, already presented above, than in absolute numbers.
-Assuming we could have reproduced the CDF curve intended to represent the predictions of the H1 PDFs, that then is suppressed by an average multiplicative factor of $0.05-0.06$ in data but $0.11$ in our model, we should have been a factor of $\sim 2$ above data, which is inconsistent with the outcome in Fig.~\ref{Fig:DiJetX}.
+Assuming we could have reproduced the CDF curve intended to represent the predictions of the H1 PDFs, that then is suppressed by an average multiplicative factor of $0.05-0.06$ in data but $0.11$ in our model, we should have been a factor of $\sim 2$ above data, which is inconsistent with the outcome in figure~\ref{Fig:DiJetX}.